TheSkyentist/GELATO/README.md

 * Plotting: Produce plots or not.
 * PlotComp: To plot only the components of the fit or the total fit.
 * CalcEW: To calculate equivalent widths or not.
-* Concatenate: To concatenate the results of a multiple HQUAILS run or not.
+* Concatenate: To concatenate the results of a multiple GELATO run or not.
-* Overwrite: Overwrite the results of a previous HQUAILS run.
+* Overwrite: Overwrite the results of a previous GELATO run.
-* Verbose: To print HQUAILS output.
+* Verbose: To print GELATO output.
-* EmissionGroups: Dictionary of emission lines to be fit by HQUAILS.
-The structure of this dictionary is crucial to the operation of HQUAILS.
+* EmissionGroups: Dictionary of emission lines to be fit by GELATO.
+The structure of this dictionary is crucial to the operation of GELATO.
 The following section details the format of this dictionary.

 Emission Line Dictionary
 -------------